-Each Divio project can have multiple application environments.
-All projects include a Test and Live environment by default.
-Each environment of a project is completely distinct and independent, and has its own environment variables, containers, database, media storage and other services.
-All environments in a project use the same Git repository, but each can use a different Git branch.
+Each Divio application can have multiple application environments.
+All applications include a Test and Live environment by default.
+Each environment of an application is completely distinct and independent, and has its own environment variables, containers, database, media storage and other services.
+All environments in an application use the same Git repository, but each can use a different Git branch.

 The view provides options for configuring environments (for example, setting Git branches) as well as access to useful commands for development, controls for deployment and other actions, and links to deployment and runtime logs.

 The Live environment#